Jinwooooo/jinwooooo-blog/_posts/2018-05-07-naver-cafe-comment-crawl-and-visualize.md

 There was a costume voting event in a mobile SRPG game called Browndust.
 The voting was held in Browndust Official NaverCafe and people were able to vote in the format '[username] / [unitname]'.
 There were over 1800 comments and I thought to myself that making a web crawler here wouldn't be so bad.
-There was a slight problem when trying to crawl in NaverCafe because the url are hidden, so I cannot use a orthodox method of going reading html of each unique url.
+There was a slight problem when trying to crawl in NaverCafe because the url are hidden, so I could not use a orthodox method of going reading html of each unique url.
 This is where I approached **Selenium**.
 After crawling with **Python** and **Selenium**, and making a simple dataframe, I used **R** and **Highcharter** to visualize the result!